fenago/git/Lab_3.md

 ### Step 4 - Git Log
 As described in the previous scenario you can use the git log command to see the history of the repository.
 The git show command will allow you to view the changes made in each commit.

-In this example, the output from git log shows a new commit by "DifferentUser@JoinScrapbook.com" with the message "Fix for Bug #1234".
+In this example, the output from git log shows a new commit with the message "added newfile.txt #1234".
 The output of git show highlights the new lines added to the file in green.

 **Protip**